Tiago Djaló

-Tiago Emanuel Embaló Djaló (/pt/; 9 April 2000) is a Portuguese professional footballer who plays as a centre-back for club Beşiktaş and the Portugal national team.
+Tiago Emanuel Embaló Djaló (/pt/; 9 April 2000) is a Portuguese professional footballer who plays as a centre-back for club Beşiktaş.

 Club career

 Sporting CP

 Djaló was born in Amadora, Lisbon metropolitan area to Bissau-Guinean parents, and he joined Sporting CP's academy in 2013 from Sport Futebol Damaiense.
 On 24 February 2018, still a junior, he made his professional debut in the LigaPro with their reserves, playing 74 minutes in a 2–2 home draw against Académica de Coimbra.

 On 11 April 2018, Djaló scored his first goal in the second division, closing the 1–1 home draw with Famalicão.

 AC Milan

 In January 2019, Djaló was signed by AC Milan as his contract with Sporting was about to expire.
-In July, alongside several other youth team players, he was invited to train with the first team by the newly appointed coach Marco Giampaolo.
+In July, alongside several other youth team players, he was invited to train with the first team by newly appointed coach Marco Giampaolo.
 He appeared in his only match for the club in a friendly with Novara, coming on as a second-half substitute.